-- 6. OPTIONAL: (If you have Mia, skip this step.)
-Esync cables come with Gina24, and can be used to daisy chain several 24-bit Echo cards together.
+- 6. OPTIONAL: (If you have Mia or MiaMIDI, skip this step.)
+An Esync cable comes with Gina24, and can be used to daisy chain several 24-bit Echo cards together.
 Esync is a proprietary form of super clock that allows you to sync together multiple 24-bit Echo products.
-Simply attach the Esync cable to the two-prong "Esync Out" connector on the Layla24/Mona/Gina24 PCI card, and attach the other end to the "Esync In" connector on your Gina24 PCI card. - 7.
+Simply attach the Esync cable to the two-prong "Esync Out" connector on the Layla24/Gina24 PCI card, and attach the other end to the "Esync In" connector on your Gina24 PCI card. - 7.
 Replace the computer's cover, and secure it.
 Reattach its power supply cord and reconnect any peripherals that you may have removed prior to beginning the installation. - 8.
-(If you have Mia, skip this step.)
-Locate the audio interface box (Layla24, Mona, and Gina24), the interface cable, and the power cable.
-Securely mount the interface into your equipment rack (Layla24 and Mona).
+(Layla24 and Gina24 only) Locate the audio interface box , the interface cable, and the power cable.
+Securely mount the interface into your equipment rack (Layla24 only).
 If you will not be mounting the box in a rack, remove the backing from the four rubber feet and place one in each bottom corner of the interface unit.
 Then be sure to locate the rack-mount box in a secure location.

 Plug one end of the cable into the connector on the Echo PCI card that now protrudes through the back panel of your computer, and secure the cable using the built-in screws located on both sides of the connector.
-Attach the other end of the cable to the rear of the interface and fasten the cable securely with the screws.
-Plug the power cable firmly into the interface and a power socket, but do not turn on the interface at this time (Layla24 and Mona).
+Attach the other end of the cable to the connector on the rear of the interface labeled computer and fasten the cable securely with the screws.
+Plug the power cable firmly into the interface and a power socket, but do not turn on the interface at this time (Layla24 only).